Analysis | Trump’s actions that led to the violence at the Capitol began months ago

 “I know nothing about it,” he said.
 “I do know they are very much against pedophilia.
 They fight it very hard, but I know nothing about it.”

-This is whitewashing, at best: QAnon adherents accuse a wide array of political actors as pedophiles, meaning that their “fight” against pedophilia is really an effort to impugn and attack people based on politics.
+This is whitewashing, at best: QAnon adherents accuse a wide array of political actors of being pedophiles, meaning that their “fight” against pedophilia is really an effort to impugn and attack people based on politics.

 “I’ll tell you what I do know about,” Trump added: “I know about antifa, and I know about the radical left.
 And I know how violent they are and how vicious they are.”